fieldmaps/adm0-generator/README.md

 | :----------------------------------------------------: | :----------------------------------------------------: |
 | ![](https://img.fieldmaps.io/adm0-template/wld_01.png) | ![](https://img.fieldmaps.io/adm0-template/wld_02.png) |

 **Input Layers:** Storing boundary divisions as lines is also useful for practical purposes.
 With polygons, manual edits introduce the possibility of topology errors from gaps and overlaps, something much less likely to occur when editing divisions as a single line.
-These kind of small manual adjustments are commonly made around coastal islands and inlets when overlaying them on top of land polygons.
+These kinds of small manual adjustments are commonly made around coastal islands and inlets when overlaying them on top of land polygons.
 A companion point layer is also included that provides the ISO3 code for the area represented by lines.

 |                 ADM0 Polygon Template                  |              Land with Internal Divisions              |
 | :----------------------------------------------------: | :----------------------------------------------------: |